front-end-intermediate/session-12/readme.md

 `App > Body > Sidebar > UserStats > UserAvatar`

+cd into `redux-test` and run `npm i`.

-We will use [React Snippets](https://marketplace.visualstudio.com/items?itemName=dsznajder.es7-react-js-snippets) to create a few components.
+You can use [React Snippets](https://marketplace.visualstudio.com/items?itemName=dsznajder.es7-react-js-snippets) to create a few components.

 <!-- * A react class component - rcc (version 2)